 Coping Cards for Anxiety

 Anxiety is so much more than just being worried.
 It can be triggered by the smallest of things and send you spiraling before you know what hit you, or it can creep up slowly and steal your logical thoughts, causing a detrimental distraction.
 This is why coping with anxiety can be difficult.

 My depression and anxiety seem to go hand-in-hand; one will affect the chemicals in my brain or bring on a wave of negative thoughts, which then often triggers the other.

-In the midst of an anxiety attack or anxious feelings, logical thinking is often affected and it can be hard to focus on one thing because your body has entered fight or flight mode.
+In the midst of an anxiety attack or anxious feelings, logical thinking is often affected and it can be hard to focus on one thing because your body has entered fight-or-flight mode.
 It’s helpful in these moments to have coping techniques to turn to as distraction and force your mind and body back into a sense of calm.

 Because each individual has a different experience with anxiety and triggers that are unique to them, not all techniques will work as effectively for everyone.
 But these are some things that have worked for me: